spacemeshos/docs/docs/start/smesher/post_1n.md

 "DoneProving"
 ```

-More info about oprerator API can be found in the [post-rs repository](https://github.com/spacemeshos/post-rs/blob/main/service/README.md#operator-api).
+More info about operator API can be found in the [post-rs repository](https://github.com/spacemeshos/post-rs/blob/main/service/README.md#operator-api).

-Before stopping a post service with `DoneProving` state you need to make sure that node fetched the proof.
+Before stopping a post service with `DoneProving` state you need to make sure that the node fetched the proof.
 You can check it by running `grpcurl` command:

 ```bash
 grpcurl --plaintext localhost:9094 spacemesh.v1.PostInfoService.PostStates
 ```

-if given post service is `PROVING` then you should NOT stop it.
+if a given post service is `PROVING` then you should NOT stop it.

 ### Verifying the setup

 After adding or migrating identities and PoST services, verify they're correctly connected to your node and eligible for rewards by monitoring the node's Events.
 Look for indicators of successful identity recognition and PoST data validation.
-For example you can list the Post states with:
+For example, you can list the Post states with:

 ```bash
 grpcurl --plaintext localhost:9094 spacemesh.v1.PostInfoService.PostStates